Prostitution in Mexico: Sex trafficking

 Mexico is a source, transit, and destination country for women and children subjected to sex trafficking.
 Groups considered most vulnerable to human trafficking in Mexico include women, children, indigenous persons, persons with mental and physical disabilities, migrants, and LGBTI individuals.
 Mexican women and children, and to a lesser extent men and transgender individuals, are exploited in sex trafficking in Mexico and the United States.
 Transgender Mexicans in commercial sex are vulnerable to sex trafficking.
 Residents at substance addiction rehabilitation centers and women's shelters have been subjected to sex trafficking.

 Young female migrants recounted being robbed, beaten, and raped by members of criminal gangs and then forced to work in table dance bars or as prostitutes under threat of further harm to them or their families.
+A big part of the reason that so many young women under the age of 18 are getting trafficked is largely due to the fact that there's a lack of identifiable reasons that a victim would be at risk since the population is hidden in nature.
+However, lack of literacy and awareness, growing up in high poverty area, and traveling/migrating alone can put individuals at high risk for being trafficked.

 The majority of non-Mexican trafficking victims come from Central America; lesser numbers come from Brazil, Cuba, Ecuador, China, Taiwan, South Korea, India, Uruguay, and Eastern European countries.
 Victims are also trafficked to the United States.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Mexico as a 'Tier 2' country ("does not fully meet the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so").